Active case

 If you believe your child may be experiencing depression, it is important to seek medical intervention.
 A doctor may be able to work with you to identify the cause or factors that may worsen depression, such as social media usage.

 If you or a loved one is struggling with suicide ideation, know that free, confidential support is available 24/7 through the National Suicide Prevention Lifeline if you call 988.
-Visit the Lifeline online at https://988lifeline.org/.
+Visit the Lifeline online at 988lifeline.org.

-Our experience helping families stand against tech companies
+Our experience holding tech companies accountable

 Motley Rice attorneys have worked for decades fighting for families and people.
 Our experience includes representing people who sue tech companies because of harm they’ve suffered.